mswanson-me/old-portfolio/README.md

 Every developer needs a portfolio, right?

-You can find mine at [https://mswanson.me] or [https://mswanson-me.github.io]
+You can find mine at [https://mswanson-me.github.io]

 ## Development Goals